 To receive your free replacement part please send the following to the Hobby Services address listed under the warranty on the left.

-- 1. The broken part must be included. - 2.
-The part number and description of the broken part. - 3.
+1. The broken part.

+- 2. The part number and description of the broken part. - 3.
 Copy of your dated invoice or purchase receipt. - 4.
 Your name, phone number and shipping address.